Skip to content

 Brad Haynes

-Senior Managing Director & Chief Client Strategist
+Senior Managing Director & Head of Australia

 Brad was the Senior Adviser to the Foreign Minister of Australia and responsible for North Asia, trade and economic issues, general policy development and business liaison.
 At Chevron for over a decade, he worked across Australia, the United States, the Middle East and Asia in senior roles covering country entry and political risk management, policy advocacy, strategic communications, stakeholder engagement, research and social investment.
 During this period, he supported key upstream and midstream assets, gas marketing, new ventures and business development.